 - Oversee purchasing, inventory, order processing, utilization, distribution of products and services.

 Many Pharmacy Directors move into a Hospital Pharmacy Director role, which does not lead to a big boost in pay.
 Hospital Pharmacy Directors on average bring in a similar salary to Pharmacy Directors.
 Pharmacy Directors most frequently advance into Pharmacist in Charge and Hospital Pharmacist roles even though the median salaries are $23K lower and $34K lower, respectively.

 Popular Skills for Pharmacy Director

-Pharmacy Directors report using a pretty varied skill set on the job.
-Most notably, skills in Clinical Supervision, People Management, Operations Management, and Budget Management are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Pharmacotherapy.
-It is often found that people who know Operations Management are also skilled in Budget Management and Clinical Supervision.
+Survey results suggest that Pharmacy Directors use a fairly large toolkit of professional skills.
+Most notably, skills in Clinical Supervision, People Management, Budget Management, and Operations Management are correlated to pay that is above average.
+At the other end of the pay range are skills like Pharmacotherapy.
+Most people skilled in Operations Management are similarly competent in Budget Management and Clinical Supervision.

 Pay by Experience Level for Pharmacy Director